andsild/dotfiles/README.md

 Configuration files; pick as you please

-### Why do you use WMII instead of i3?
+### Why use WMII instead of i3?
-There are no (silly) concepts of master windows or fixed window rules.  i3 is a successor and more actively maintained.
-I just like wmii (i2) because I've spent time with it.
+i3 is a successor and more actively maintained.
+I just like wmii (i2) because I've spent time with it. rules.

-## Good programs
+## Likable programs

 | Program     | Desc                                                                                                                                                  |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |